 Problem 1: Persistent Slab

-Distribution: Primarily above 3000', all aspects, especially northerly.
+Distribution: Primarily above 3500', especially northerly aspects.
 Size: Small- Large.
-Likelihood: Likely (in steeper terrain).
-Sensitivity: Stubborn - Touchy
+Likelihood: Possible.
+Sensitivity: Stubborn

-Description: The advisory area has received 20"+ of snow above 3000' in the last several days.
-Notable density differences exist at storm interfaces, and areas where faceting was preserved within the upper snowpack (top meter).
-Dig and test!
+Description: Notable density differences exist at old storm interfaces, and areas where buried surface hoar was preserved within the upper snowpack (top meter).
+Dig and test for these concerns.

 Distribution: Primarily ridges above Treeline.
 Size: Small- Large.
 Likelihood: Unlikely - Possible.
 Sensitivity: Stubborn- increasing as temperatures and direct solar input increase.